front-commerce/developers.front-commerce.com/source/docs/advanced/server/configurations.md

 ---
 id: setup-configurations
 title: Configurations
+description: Configuration is a part of software development that can quickly become messy.
+Validation, detection, performance… there is a lot to take care of.
+In this guide we will see how Front-Commerce configuration works and how to create new configurations or override existing ones.
 ---

-Configuration is a part of software development that can quickly become messy.
-Validation, detection, performance...
-There is a lot to take care of.
-In Front-Commerce we solved this by defining what we call **Configuration Providers**.

-In this guide we will see how they work and how to create new configurations or override existing ones.
+In Front-Commerce configurations are attached to each request, and can be accessed using the `req.config` key.
+They are gathered and validating using **Configuration Providers**.
+This guide details the configuration providers features.

 ## What is a configuration provider?